-What Can a Handyman Do in Corvallis, Oregon?
+What Can a Handyman Do Without a License in Corvallis, Oregon?

 In Corvallis (Benton County), most paid “handyman” work that involves improving, repairing, or maintaining real property for an owner generally requires an Oregon Construction Contractors Board (CCB) contractor license.
 Oregon has a narrow “casual labor” exemption commonly used by handymen: if the total price is under $1,000 (labor + materials) for the entire job, you may be exempt from CCB licensing—but trade licensing (electrical/plumbing/HVAC) and permits can still apply.